ics-jku/RVVRadar/README.md

              compiled with GCCs *-O3*, but one with and one without using GCCs auto-vectorizer
     1. *impl_rv.c*, *impl_rvv.c*
-       1. Comment-out or delete content
+       1. Replace content by custom RISC-V / RVV implementations
  1. Add *newalg* to *RVVRadar.c*
     1. Include *algorithms/newalg/alg.h*
     1. Add and handle the new algorithm id *ALG_ID_PNG_FILTER_NEWALG*